QubesOS/qubes-doc/UserDoc/SplitGpg.md

 ### Current limitations

 -   Current implementation requires importing of public keys to the vault domain.
 This opens up an avenue to attack the gpg running in the backend domain via a hypothetical bug in public key importing code.
-See this ticker \#474 for more details and plans how to get around this problem.
+See ticket \#474 for more details and plans how to get around this problem, as well as the section on using split GPG with subkeys below.

 -   It doesn't solve the problem of allowing the user to know what is to be signed before the operation gets approved.
 Perhaps the GPG backend domain could start a Disposable VM and have the to-be-signed document displayed there?
 To Be Determined.